syncfusion/ej2-react-docs/src/charts/chart/getting-started.md

 This section explains you the steps required to create a simple chart and demonstrate the basic usage of the chart control.

+To get start quickly with React Charts, you can check on this video:

+`youtube:w1xHn0CceqE`

 ## Dependencies

 Below is the list of minimum dependencies required to use the chart component.